 The primary purpose of both returns and jets is to circulate your water, keeping your steps clean.

 This is important as good water circulation allows your pool to filter properly and proper filtration keeps your pool clean and algae at bay.
 Algae will not be more or less common based on one type of step over another however, if your water isn’t balanced and you have poor general circulation, your steps may be the first place you see your new algae bloom.
 This is partly because algae likes to make its home in warm areas where it can bask in the sunshine.
 Your pool’s water is typically warmest on the top couple treads of your pool steps since the shallow water there heats up quicker.
 Aside from being yucky to look at, algae growth on steps can be dangerously slippery.
-Which is why it’s important to keep your pool clean, brushed, and circulated.
+This is why it’s important to keep your pool clean, brushed, and circulated.

 You can equate your pool’s steps to the entryway of your home.
 You’ll have a higher level of traffic in this area so you’ll see more dirt and debris if you don’t prep it properly.
-Do you have a floor mat by your front door or a shoe basket to lessen the amount of debris/wear and tear in that high traffic area?
+Do you have a floor mat by your front door or a shoe basket to lessen the amount of debris/wear and tear in that high-traffic area?
 Your returns/jets do the same for your pool steps.
 They keep your steps from becoming a gathering place for dirt and rubbish.

 While both step returns and step jets circulate your pool’s water the only difference between the two is that a step jet offers an added layer of relaxation by including the benefits of hydrotherapy.
+You can use a step jet in place of a standard return and they come in a variety of colors to match your step.
+The CMP Deluxe pulsating massage jet for example comes in 6 different colors.

 Tanning and Sun Ledges